maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2019.rst

 There has been a lot of movement on the PowerVR side (the 3D acceleration unit GPU that various of our supported devices - such as N900 and the Droid 4 - use).

-Developers from various platforms and devices are now trying work on a single PowerVR patchset for mainline to make it easier to support new devices, and eventually attempt to mainline various kernel components.
+Developers from various platforms and devices are now trying to work on a single PowerVR patchset for mainline to make it easier to support new devices, and eventually attempt to mainline various kernel components.
 Since a couple of weeks, there is now a Github repository that contains recent kernel sources with